lzwjava/blog-source/_posts/2024-12-12-openai-price-en.md

 ---
 layout: post
-title: "OpenAI Should Charge Based on Token Usage Instead of a Fixed $20 Monthly Fee"
+title: "ChatGPT Plus Should Charge Based on Token Usage Instead of a Fixed $20 Monthly Fee"
 ---

 OpenAI should implement a flexible pricing model based on actual token usage rather than charging a fixed $20 monthly subscription.